Walker Calhoun

-Walker Calhoun (May 13, 1918 – March 28, 2012) was an Eastern Band Cherokee musician, dancer, and teacher.
+Hewitt Walker Calhoun (May 13, 1918 – March 28, 2012) was an Eastern Band Cherokee musician, dancer, and teacher.
 He was a medicine man and spiritual leader who worked to preserve the history, religion, and herbal healing methods of his people.
-With these many talents Walker proved himself instrumental in the preservation of Cherokee tradition’s.
+With these experiences, Calhoun became instrumental in the preservation of Cherokee traditions.

 Early life and education

-Walker Calhoun was born on May 13, 1918, in Big Cove, North Carolina.
-Calhoun Was the youngest of 12 children born to Sally Ann Calhoun and Morgan Calhoun.
+Hewitt Walker Calhoun was born on May 13, 1918, in Big Cove, North Carolina.
+Calhoun was the youngest of 12 children born to Sally Ann Calhoun and Morgan Calhoun.

-When Walker was nine, his father died; around the same time, he stopped going to school to work on the family farm.
+When Calhoun was nine, his father died; around the same time, he stopped going to school to work on the family farm.
 At the age of 12, Calhoun attended a boarding school in Cherokee, North Carolina, where he learned a little English.
 Before that time, he had rarely heard English because his mother did not speak it (this was customary in the Eastern Cherokee tribe).

-Throughout his childhood, Walker learned Cherokee songs and dances from his Uncle Will West Long.
+Throughout his childhood, Calhoun learned Cherokee songs and dances from his Uncle Will West Long.
 He learned traditional medicine from his mother.
-Walker also taught himself how to play the banjo during these formative years.
+Calhoun also taught himself how to play the banjo during these formative years.

 Career

-During WW2, Walker was drafted into the U.S. army.
+During World War II, Calhoun was drafted into the U.S. Army.
 During the war, he served as a Combat Engineer in Germany.
 After the war, the army sent him to California.
-Walker married Evelyn Calhoun, and together they fed the mouths of 10 hungry children.
-Walker worked for the North Carolina Department of Highways.
-After which, “for about 20 years, I worked for a plant in Cherokee.”
-At age 62, Walker retired.
+He married Evelyn Calhoun, and together they raised 10 children.
+Calhoun worked for the North Carolina Department of Highways.
+After which, "for about 20 years, I worked for a plant in Cherokee".
+At age 62, Calhoun retired.

-In the 1980’s Walker founded the Raven Rock Dancers.
+In the 1980s, Calhoun founded the Raven Rock Dancers.
 Through this group, he began teaching the Cherokee youth the songs of his uncle Long.
 Some of these songs are listed below.

-In the late 1980’s Calhoun recorded some of these songs at the “Cherokee museum.”
+In the late 1980s, Calhoun recorded some of these songs at the "Cherokee museum".
 For this, he won several awards.
-The “Best folk recordings list” and the “National heritage Fellows award.”
+The "Best folk recordings list" and a National Heritage Fellowship.

-Walker Calhoun was an active member of the eastern Cherokee community.
-Throughout his lifetime, he opposed the creation of casinos within the reservation, saying, “the young people think it will be our salvation.
-I think it will be our damnation”.
+Calhoun was an active member of the eastern Cherokee community.
+Throughout his lifetime, he opposed the creation of casinos within the reservation, saying, "the young people think it will be our salvation.
+I think it will be our damnation".
 He also took part in some land reclamation involved with the Cowee mound.